The Road Part II (feat. Virginia)

 I chuckle.
 “Almost, Gram.
 You fell asleep for a little while, but you didn’t miss much.
 We’re almost to the end of the last chap–”

 “You didn’t let me finish, Gram!”

-I say as I turn the laptop around.

-I show her how much is left of this chapter, then I show her the Postface.
-The smile fades from her eyes as she pours straight liquor into her seltzer bottle, filling the plastic thing up to the lip and capping it shut.
-She even removes the label before uncapping the vessel and drinking more, which I think is kind of neat.
+I turn the laptop around and show her how much is left of this chapter, then I show her the Postface.
+The smile fades from her eyes as she pours straight liquor into her seltzer bottle, filling it to the lip.
+She then caps it shut, peels off the label, uncaps, and then resumes drinking, which I think is kind of interesting.

 “Are you ready to keep goin’, Gram?”
 I attempt.

-The guy ahead of me payed my toll.
-And the toll for the next four cars behind me.
-He just… he gave the toll booth worker a large bill, said, “Pay the rest of these peasants’ tolls,” and went on with his life.
+The guy ahead of me paid my toll, and the toll for the next four cars behind me.
+He just… he gave the toll collector a large bill, said Pay the rest of these peasants’ fees, and went on with his life.
 I’m so absolutely overcome with joy, with love for my fellow human, that I don’t even remember what I was writing about before.
 Happy day!
 I don’t know who that guy was, but whoever you are, if you happen to read this book… thank you.
 Sincerely.
 God bless you.
 I’m not going to pay it forward in any recognizable way, but god bless you.

 Slowly, the roads regain familiarity.
 Route 23, 287, take the next exit for Oakland, then… wait, Oakland?
 Oh my gosh, I can’t believe it’s taking me through Oakland!